February 24, 2026

 What's the break-even point for buying a photo booth?

-With Classic + Lite software (~$42/month billed annually), break-even versus $399/event rental happens at approximately 9 events in year one.
-After hardware is paid off, you break even at just 3 events per year.
-With Plus software ($125/month billed annually), break-even versus the $399/event rental is approximately 10 events in year one.
+With Classic + Lite software ($499.99/year billed annually), break-even versus $399/event rental happens at approximately 8 events in year one.
+After hardware is paid off, you break even at about 2 events per year.
+With Plus software ($1,499.99/year billed annually), break-even versus the $399/event rental is approximately 10 events in year one and about 4 events per year after that.
+Pro software ($2,499.99/year billed annually) breaks even at about 6 events in year one and about 3 events per year after that.

 What's included in a Movebooth rental?

-Every Movebooth rental includes: the complete kiosk (oval booth head, dimmable RGBW LED ring, metal stand, flight case with rolling casters), software access at your chosen tier, unlimited photo/GIF/boomerang captures during the rental period, a hosted online gallery, dashboard access for customization, and a prepaid return shipping label.
+Movebooth rentals start at $399/day for Lite, $599/day for Plus, and $799/day for Pro.
+Weekly rates are $799/week, $1,199/week, and $1,499/week respectively.
+Every rental includes the complete kiosk (oval booth head, dimmable RGBW LED ring, metal stand, flight case with rolling casters), unlimited photo/GIF/boomerang captures during the rental period, a hosted online gallery, dashboard access for customization, and a prepaid return shipping label.
+Plus and Pro add lead capture.
 All you need is an iPad and a venue.

 Are there hidden costs when renting vs. buying a photo booth?